Irene-arch/Python-Data-Cleaning-FIFA21-Dataset/README.md

 During the initial exploration and analysis of the FIFA21 dataset, several issues were identified including:

-- Missing values - The Hits and ... had missing values which required careful handling and computation.
+- Missing values - The Hits and Loan Date End columns had missing values which required careful handling and computation.
 - Inconsistent formatting - This was observed across different columns making it necessary to standardize the data for consistency.
 The Heights and Weights columns each had values stored in different units.